 My next project in production is a 20 minute parody of Disney’s “Fantasia”, combining 4 short segments with original “classical” music that I wrote, featuring some of San Francisco’s finest underpaid musicians.
 Hear the Music!

 We’re shooting the film in the Bay Area and it is currently about 60% complete.
 When done, expect visuals of balloon men, crazed composers, horny history teachers, poets trapped in experimental film clichés, talking donuts, medieval knights, the Hawaiian Wizard of Oz, and OTHER THINGS.
 We even scored an exclusive appearance by Wolfgang Amadeus Mozart, back with his new song in 222 years, “Take Your Head And Shove It To The Ground.”
-See my previous work HERE!
+See clips & my previous work HERE!

-Expected competition is Fall 2014 where it will be available for DVD, digital copy, and will make the film festival rounds.
+Expected completion is Fall 2014 where it will be available for DVD, digital copy, and will make the film festival rounds.
 We still need to film 2 segments, some linking material and about $6000 to finish it up.
 Want to help?

 In the tradition of indulgent 70s/80s concept albums, I’m pleased to announce my new rock opera, “Roger (Or Journey to Mars from the Styx of Kansas in an REO Speedwagon Starship)”.